 You can learn more about this opportunity by visiting the funder's website.

-- not-for-profit organisations; and
+- not-for-profit organisations

-- community or voluntary groups
+- community and voluntary groups

 - community/parish councils

 - community interest companies

 - private owners of heritage (for example, individuals and commercial organisations)

 - promoting the cause or beliefs of political or faith organisations